Top Things to Do in Seattle

 “Our dishes come from farms across the state, and sustainably-sourced and locally-caught seafood, artisan cheeses provided by regional dairies, and seasonal Pacific Northwest vegetables from local farmers and sustainable foragers,” shares our server Chris.

-We’d like to thank Collections Café, Amazon Spheres, The Bullitt Center, The Space Needle and Cedarbrook for the fabulous Seattle experiences, and to Hotel Theodore for hosting our stay.
+We’d like to thank Collections Café, Amazon Spheres, The Bullitt Center, The Space Needle and Cedarbrook for the fabulous Seattle experiences, and to Palihotel Seattle and Hotel Theodore for hosting our stay.